 This research is concerned with changes in social inequalities in educational attainment over time, the relationship between macro-level education policy and social inequality and the micro-level mechanisms for educational inequality.

-My newest paper (together with Katherin Barg and Michael Kühhirt) investigates whether social inequalities in eligibility for higher education were smaller in East Germany than West Germany before reunification and how that changed after reunification.
-This paper was published in Sociological Science.
+My newest paper (together with Katherin Barg and Michael Kühhirt) investigated whether social inequalities in the eligibility for higher education were smaller in East Germany than West Germany before reunification and how that changed after reunification.
+This paper was published in Sociological Science in January 2019.

-Recently, I gained funding from the ESRC Secondary Data Analysis Initiative for a project investigating the mediating role of school absenteeism for social inequalities in educational attainment and post-school destinations.
-For more information, please see below.
+In September 2018, I gained funding from the ESRC Secondary Data Analysis Initiative for a project investigating the mediating role of school absenteeism for social inequalities in educational attainment and post-school destinations.

 A further project with Strathclyde colleagues is concerned with nurturing school ethos to improve educational attainment and to help to decrease the poverty-related attainment gap in a secondary school in Glasgow.
 Glasgow City Council funds this research.